dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

   grid.selection.getSelected()

-2. When `Selector <Selector>`_ plugin if turned on, we can get the selected rows/column/cell by the following way:
+2. When `Selector <Selector>`_ plugin if turned on, we can get the selected rows/column/cell with the following way:

 .. code-block :: javascript
   :linenos: